zavolanlab/RCRUNCH/README.md

 bash run_local_singularity.sh
 ```

-- We also support execution in the **SLURM** workload manager.
+- We also support execution in the **Slurm** workload manager.
-If you use SLURM start running RCRUNCH like this:
+If you use Slurm start running RCRUNCH like this:

 ```bash
 bash run_slurm_singularity.sh